mgrone/stream1090/README.md

 - Not output sensitive: The majority of the computational work does not dependent on the message rate.

 ## Hardware requirements
-- RTL-based SDR dongle with antenna etc (different formats and input sampling speeds will be available soon).
+- RTL-based SDR dongle with antenna etc (different formats and input sampling speeds are available.
+See the experimental notes).
-- Optional: RaspberryPi 5.
+- Optional: RaspberryPi 5 or 4.

 **WARNING!** This has only been tested on a RaspberryPi 5 which is quite powerful.
 By design, stream1090 requires more computational power.
 It sieves through 16 million possible messages per second.
 A RaspberryPi 5 can easily deal with this (<18% single core).
 I do not own an older RaspberryPi and can therefore not say anything about those.
 **END OF WARNING.**
+**UPDATE**
+So some people tried it on a RaspberryPi 4 and it works fine.

 # Installation
 Stream1090 is written in C++ and self-contained.
 You will need cmake (3.10 or higher) and some C++ compiler that supports C++20.